 Even though headaches have been around for a long, long time (having been documented since the Stone Age!), we still don’t know much about their specific causes.
 Headaches seem to occur for a variety of reasons and in conjunction with many different illnesses and conditions.

 Over the years, different kinds of headaches have been identified by their symptoms, including tension-type headaches, cluster headaches, and migraine headaches.
 But researchers are now discovering that almost all headaches, with the exception of organic headaches such as those resulting from a tumor or aneurysm, may result from a hormone imbalance.

 The onset of headaches is often the result of a temporary or chronic hormone imbalance.
 The frequency of headaches is typically linked to fluctuations in hormone levels, and the severity and duration of a headache can be symptomatic of hormonal dysfunction.

 Hormones are now considered to be the second most common headache “trigger” and some practitioners contend that even headaches due to allergies (the #1 trigger) are also hormonally influenced.
-(See Allergies & Headaches on page 3.)
+(See Allergies & Headaches.)

 What most people don’t know is that hormones are also central to how we perceive and process pain.
 According to Dr. Diamond, “we couldn’t feel pain at all without hormones.”

 Briefly, here’s how hormones work with regard to the body’s pain response: When we experience any type of dysfunction, disease, or trauma, our body reacts at a cellular level.
 The affected cells, which may occur anywhere throughout the body, become damaged or at least stressed.